shunf4/presentation-auto-breadcrumbs/README.md

 Once you finished editing, backup your document first.

 Then, run "Run Macro - My Macros - breadcrumbs - automatic_breadcrumbs".
-Enjoy
-the result.
+Save, and re-open the file.
+Enjoy the result.

 Press F11, see "Styles" panel.
 There will be 2 new drawing styles, "TOC (Auto-generated)" and "Breadcrumb (Auto-generated)".
 Adjust them to adjust